Blendle

 Blendle is a Dutch online news platform that aggregates articles from a variety of newspapers and magazines and sells them on a pay-per-article basis.
 The key differences to similar websites are the participation by otherwise commercially unrelated news services in a single platform and the ability for registered users to easily pay a small price per article.
 It has been called an "iTunes for news" and a "micropayments-for-news pioneer" in various media.

 The project was founded by Marten Blankesteijn and Alexander Klöpping.
 Blendle was backed by a Dutch government fund during its trial phase in April 2014.
 Half a year later, The New York Times Company and Axel Springer SE invested €3 million.
 In 2018, two other investors added $4 million.

-The service is currently directed at customers in the Netherlands and Germany, but can be accessed elsewhere.
-The service expanded into the United States in 2016, adding US-based publications.
+The service is directed at customers in the Netherlands and was previously available in Germany and the United States.

 In June 2019, Klöpping stated that Blendle was still not profitable.
 At that time, it had 50 employees, and had paid out €8 million to news publishers in the five years since its launch.
 Klöpping also announced that Blendle would be changing its model to premium subscriptions instead of per-article micropayments.
 In July 2020, the service was sold to Cafeyn for an undisclosed amount.

 Six months later, Alexander Klöpping resigned from the group.
+The micro payment model was shut down in 2023.